India’s security, welfare of people Modi govt’s priority: Shah

 Shah was the key architect of the BJP’s victory as the party president.

-Kerala Governor P Sathasivam and Maharashtra Governor C Vidyasagar Rao were among the first who made courtesy calls on the home minister.@PTI
+Kerala Governor P Sathasivam and Maharashtra Governor C Vidyasagar Rao were among the first who made courtesy calls on the home minister.